novikovadaria/novikovadaria/README.md

 💡 I apply all the knowledge I have gained in practice: I have written several pet projects for my own use, implemented several commercial projects on sales analysis in such online stores as Ozon and Wildberries, I work with databases daily.
 I always pay special attention to optimization and versatility, error handling and readability.

-My portfolio with detailed descriptions of all the works: https://enchanting-catboat-75f.notion.site/Python-2113476a38554bf2bb7a7d86169daf0b
+🪴My portfolio with detailed descriptions of all the works: https://enchanting-catboat-75f.notion.site/Python-2113476a38554bf2bb7a7d86169daf0b

 ## How to reach me
 My telegram: https://t.me/smb_udk